thurstontran/thurstontran/README.md

 ### Hi there 👋

+Currently learning the ins and outs of Web Development.
+An avid gamer, working towards making games combined with the.

+Some games I have made can be found here on 🎮 [itch.io](https://thurstontran.itch.io)

 <!--
 **thurstontran/thurstontran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.